David Koechner

-Early life
+Early life and education

 Koechner was born on August 24, 1962, in Tipton, Missouri, to Margaret Ann (née Downey) and Cecil Stephen Koechner.
-He has two brothers, Mark and Joe, and three sisters, Mary-Rose, Cecilia and Joan.
+He has two brothers, Mark and Joe, and three sisters, Mary-Rose, Cecilia, Joan.
 His father ran a business that manufactured turkey coops (Koechner has stated that "If you see a turkey going down the road in a big truck, most likely its coop is from Tipton...").
 He was raised Catholic, and is of German, English, and Irish descent.
 Koechner studied Political Science at Benedictine College and the University of Missouri, before he eventually decided to pursue a career in improvisational comedy and moved to Chicago.
 After studying at Chicago's ImprovOlympic, under famed improvisation instructor Del Close, Koechner joined The Second City comedy troupe in Chicago, graduating in 1994.

 Career

 Early career

 In 1995, Koechner landed a year-long stint on Saturday Night Live, joining the show with Second City friends Nancy Walls and Adam McKay.
 During his time at SNL, he befriended guest-writer David 'Gruber' Allen, and castmate Will Ferrell.
 Some of Koechner's recurring skits included Bill Brasky, the British Fops (playing Fagan, opposite Mark McKinney), Gary Macdonald (the fictional younger brother of Weekend Update anchor/SNL castmember Norm Macdonald, based on "Jokey", a character he originated at Second City), Will Ferrell's "Get Off the Shed" sketches (playing his neighbor, Tom Taylor), and Gerald "T-Bones" Tibbons.
 Koechner impersonated several celebrities, including Christian Elliott, Mike Ditka, Charlie Sheen, Robert Shapiro, Willard Scott, Oliver Stone, Phil Gramm, David Kaczynski, and Pat Buchanan.
-After his one season on SNL, Koechner joined the 1996–97 sketch cast of Late Night with Conan O'Brien.
+After his one-season on SNL, Koechner joined the 1996–97 sketch cast of Late Night with Conan O'Brien.
+Koechner later said that his firing was due to NBC executives like Don Ohlmeyer, and not so much series creator Lorne Michaels, who wanted to keep Koechner on.
+Koechner also stated that McKinney was also on the chopping block, but assumed that his close relationship with Michaels is what kept McKinney on the next season.